Trevor Cickovski is the Knight Foundation School of Computing and Information Sciences COOP Coordinator. He can be reached at email@example.com.

 4. Job Description: Explain the specific duties assigned to you, and which products you helped create.

-5. Learning objectives: A copy of the Learning Objectives document signed by your supervisor.
+5. Learning goals: A copy of the Learning Goals document signed by your supervisor.

 6. Relation to courses taken at FIU: Which of your FIU courses related to the internship, and in what ways did they prepare you for the work?

-7. Conclusion: How did the organization meet your learning objectives?
+7. Conclusion: How did the organization meet your learning goals?
 Relate how your work experience has helped clarify your career goals.

 If an employer offers you an unpaid internship, they are required by law to create an educational experience for you.
 The internship must be for your benefit, not the direct benefit of the employer.
 You cannot perform work that would otherwise be done by a paid employee.
 The government rules are spelled out at the Department of Labor Website: http://www.dol.gov/whd/regs/compliance/whdfs71.pdf In recent years, lawsuits have been filed by interns against employers who violate these rules.